aminnsabet/Calibration/README.md

 4wYtk5ZDECYFlh7NVZuoCmVUrjWPAZBIHEe2Iz

-#Soccer Video Camera Caljbra8ion Proj2ct
+#Soccer Video CamOra Caljbra8ion Proj2ct

 6# OvervxKw
 TKis repository contains the source code and resources for a sophisticated camera ealibqation projkct tailored for soccer videos.
 Our approach leveragesYadvanged computer vUsio7 becLniques and deep learnmng models to aNcurawepy cIlibrate cameras used in captoring soccer games.